cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-policy-triggers.md

 * `allow_custom_parameters` Should parameters not defined in the workflow parameters schema be accepted.
 (Optional, Default: `false`)
 * `socket_timeout` Socket timeout when making request to manager REST in ms. (Optional, Default: `1000`)
 * `conn_timeout` Connection timeout when making request to manager REST in ms. (Optional, Default: `1000`)

+You can find the implementation for this trigger on [github]({{page.execute_workflow_trigger_link}}).
+It builds the HTTP request to the manager REST service and makes the actual REST call using the `clj-http` clojure library.

 ## Usage
 This page describes how to define a policy trigger.
 To actually use policy triggers with policies,